 1. You Can Choose Your Environment

 If you thrive in a fast-paced work environment, then you can choose to work in an internationally known hotel in a major city.
-If you prefer a more laidback atmosphere, working in a small bed and breakfast on the beach might be ideal for you.
-The point is that you have plethora of options to choose from.
+If you prefer a more laid-back atmosphere, working in a small bed and breakfast on the beach might be ideal for you.
+The point is that you have a plethora of options to choose from.

 The hospitality industry is different from any other industry in that the skills and education you acquire will allow you to work anywhere in the world.

-2. The Job Benefits are Exceptional
+2. Hotel Management Job Benefits are Exceptional

 Most hotels that employ hotel managers are owned by major corporations, like Hilton or Marriott.
 These companies know what is required to stay in business.
 A significant component of this is offering excellent benefits and competitive salaries in order to attract and retain exceptional employees and management staff.

-3. There is Plenty of Opportunity for Career Advancement
+3. Plenty of Opportunity for Career Advancement

 If you work within the hotel industry, there will be multiple opportunities to advance your career, particularly with larger hotel chains.